modelica/ModelicaSpecification/styleguide.md

 ```

 Each line should fit within the width of the page.
-Use hard line breaks and manual indentation of continued lines to meet this requirement.
+Use hard line breaks and manual additional indentation of continued lines to meet this requirement.
+A semicolon in a matrix should either be followed by a line break or by a space.

 ### Grammar (extended BNF) listings